ARM-software/arm-enterprise-acs/README.md

 Before starting the ACS build, ensure that the following requirements are met:
  - Ubuntu 16.04 LTS with at least 64GB of free disk space.
  - Must use Bash shell.
- - UEFI SCT based tests are not built by default.
-To build UEFI SCT, membership of [https://github.com/UEFI/UEFI-SCT](https://github.com/UEFI/UEFI-SCT) is necessary.
-If you are not a member, you must request access by sending an e-mail to admin@uefi.org by providing your GitHub account ID.<br />

 Note : Windows build steps will be provided in the future releases.
 <br />